semgrep/semgrep-docs/docs/semgrep-app/findings.md

 # Managing findings in Semgrep Cloud Platform

-Finding page enables you to easily manage **findings**. **Findings** are the core results of Semgrep analysis.
-The findings are generated when a Semgrep rule matches a piece of code.
+A **Findings** is the core result of Semgrep analysis.
+The finding is generated when a Semgrep rule matches a piece of code. **Code** page of Semgrep Cloud Platform enables you to easily manage **findings**.

 ![Semgrep Cloud Platform Findings page](/img/app-findings-overview.png)<br />
 *Figure 1.* Screenshot of findings page.